Meadowlarke/Yet/henson.md

 "I'm dead!"

-"Always the commedian" you respond.
+"Always the comedian" you respond.

 "Here, let me show you something."